-DeleteMe helped pioneer the personal data removal category in 2010 and has the most name recognition, brand recognition and press coverage, but the product hasn’t kept pace with the times and today it lags behind in the market.
+DeleteMe helped pioneer the personal data removal category in 2010 and has the most name recognition, brand recognition and press coverage, but for the reasons listed in this review, we believe the product today lags behind in the market.

-The best analogy to understand what’s happening with DeleteMe right now is what happened to Yahoo when Google came onto the scene in the early 2000s.
+The most useful analogy we can think of when trying to understand what’s happening with DeleteMe right now is look back at what happened to Yahoo when Google came onto the scene in the early 2000s.
 Or, what might just be happening to Google right now as ChatGPT (OpenAI) is coming onto the scene in 2023.
-Just as Yahoo used an outdated manual approach that was made increasingly obsolete by Google, so too does DeleteMe use an outdated manual approach that is being made increasingly obsolete by new entrants such as Optery.
+Similar to how Yahoo prided itself on an outdated manual approach to search results that was made increasingly obsolete by Google’s advanced and patented PageRank algorithm, we believe DeleteMe’s current approach that relies heavily on manual “Custom Requests” is being made increasingly obsolete by new entrants such as Optery.

-In this article, packed with detailed examples, we review DeleteMe, unpack the major differences with Optery and discuss why we’re 100% confident Optery is the smartest choice you can make when it comes to choosing a personal data removal service for yourself, your family, or your business.
-Optery wins across the board on Affordability and Value, Data Broker Coverage, Exposure Reporting, Removals Process and Reporting, Flexible Billing Options, Support for Families, Support for Businesses and Data Security.
+In this article, packed with screenshots and detailed examples that support our claims with concrete evidence, we review DeleteMe, unpack the major differences with Optery and discuss why we’re 100% confident Optery is the smartest choice you can make when it comes to choosing a personal data removal service for yourself, your family, or your business.
+We believe Optery wins across the board on Affordability and Value, Data Broker Coverage, Exposure Reporting, Removals Process and Reporting, Flexible Billing Options, Support for Families, Support for Businesses and Data Security.
 Read on for a deep dive into most of these areas.

 Both DeleteMe and Optery also offer personal data removal products for companies wishing to remove personal data for their employees or customers in bulk, but the scope of this review is just at the individual consumer and family account levels.
 We’ll post a separate review comparing DeleteMe for Business and Optery for Business soon, but in the meantime, if you want to compare the two companies’ business products, the best thing to do is is try them both out via a live demo or free trial.